bexrogers/bexrogers/README.md

 - 🔭 I’m currently working on career coaching software engineers, data scientists and UX/UI sesigners
 - 🌱 I’m currently learning Tableau and Logic Pro X
-- 👯 I’m looking to collaborate on career coaching and music-related projects
 - 🤔 I’m looking for help with Tableau
 - 💬 Ask me about making a career change, interview prep
 - 📫 How to reach me: LinkedIn